Want to rank first page on google? Who doesn’t!

 7. USE LOTS OF SUBHEADINGS

 For that particular post, I wrote in small sections split up by subheadings.
-It made my readability score good as well as my SEO, as I could use the keywords in the titles.
+It made my readability score good as well as my SEO, as I could use the keyword in each of the titles.

 It also means that google can pull an excerpt from your post as a preview.